 The Light Came On!

-Some time later, after maybe a year or two of clear skin eluding me, I decided to give the elimination diet another go.
+Some time later, after maybe a year or two of clear skin eluding me, I decided to give the elimination diet another try.
 This time, I paid very close attention to how my stomach and digestive system felt as I reintroduced each food.
 I remember clearly the day I ate bread after not having had any for a few weeks.

 Should I Eat Gluten Free?